Scotland lose Tierney & McKenna for Ukraine game

 Kingsley, capped once in 2016, offers an alternative at left centre-half, along with St Mirren's Declan Gallagher, who was called up after the win over Ukraine on Wednesday.

-With Grant Hanley and Liam Cooper also injured, Ryan Porteous of Hibs is the only other central defender available to Clarke, but the Hibernian player remains uncapped.
+With Grant Hanley and Liam Cooper also sidelined, Ryan Porteous is the only other central defender available to Clarke, but the Hibernian player remains uncapped.

+Hellas Verona left-back and Scotland under-21 captain Josh Doig was drafted in before the win over the Republic, but he too has never been involved at senior level.

+Ryan Jack, Billy Gilmour and Kenny McLean are vying to replace Manchester United's McTominay beside Celtic captain Callum McGregor in central midfield, although stand-in skipper John McGinn could drop into a deeper position.